nataizya-s/eks/README.md

 # EKS Diagnostics Tool

 This tool collects info on the Kubernetes cluster to assist in troubleshooting common issues that arise when connecting a node to a cluster.
+This is specifically designed for EKS clusters.